nathanrpage97/lua-fort/README.md

 ## Differences from libfort

-- No UTF-8 support (on the roadmap)
 - No wchar support (Not needed for lua)
 - `ft_printf`/`ft_printf_ln` aren't used directly.
   - lua's string.format method is used to do formatting
   - String splitting on column separator is done in lua
+- all functions are utf8 compatible

 ## Roadmap